-The Internet is a set of pipes.
+The internet is a set of pipes.
 It’s also a set of values.
 Whose?
 The people who consider it a great social equalizer, a playing field that has to be level?
-Or the ones who think of it as a marketplace subject to the laws of supply and demand?
-It’s a philosophical contest that’s being fought under the banner of “net neutrality,” a slogan that inspires rhetorical devotion but eludes precise definition.
-Broadly, it means everything on the Internet should be equally accessible — that the Internet should be a place where great ideas compete on equal terms with big money.
+Or the ones who own the network and consider themselves best qualified to manage it?
+It’s a philosophical contest fought under the banner of “net neutrality,” a slogan that inspires rhetorical devotion but eludes precise definition.
+Broadly, it means everything on the internet should be equally accessible — that the internet should be a place where great ideas compete on equal terms with big money.
 Even in the contentious arena of net neutrality, that’s a principle everybody claims to honor.
-Interpreting it is a different story.
+Interpreting it turned into a different story.

-The term “network neutrality” was coined in 2002 by Tim Wu, a law professor and author who is running for lieutenant governor of New York.
-He argued that no authority should be able to decide what kind of information was and wasn’t allowed on the Internet.
+The term “network neutrality” was coined in 2002 by Tim Wu, a law professor and author.
+He argued that no authority should be able to decide what kind of information was and wasn’t allowed on the internet.
 But Wu also recognized the expense of maintaining network hardware, so he proposed that providers should be allowed to charge based on usage.
 People would pay for more bandwidth, not for access to certain sites.
 In 2005, the FCC released a statement turning Wu’s principles into policies.
-When Comcast interfered with access to Web networks that used a lot of bandwidth and enabled trading of pirated content, the FCC balked.
+When Comcast interfered with access to web networks that used a lot of bandwidth and enabled trading of pirated content, the FCC balked in 2008.
 Comcast sued, and won.
-The FCC set new rules and this time Verizon challenged them, winning in a U.S. court in early 2014.
-That’s what started the latest round of rule-making.
+The FCC set new rules and Verizon then challenged them, winning in a U.S. court in early 2014.
+This then started the process for the 2015 rules.